Saurabh9308/Data-Structures-and-Algorithms/Circular_Linked_List/README.md

-Circular Linked List in C++
+# Circular Linked List in C++

-This repository contains an implementation of a Circular Linked List in C++, providing various functionalities to manipulate and interact with the list, such as insertion, deletion, searching, and reversal.
-The code is designed to manage elements dynamically while maintaining the circular structure.
+This repository contains an implementation of a Circular Linked List in C++, offering functionalities to manipulate and interact with the list, including insertion, deletion, searching, and reversal.
+The code dynamically manages elements while maintaining the circular structure of the list.

-Features
+## Features

-  1. Insertions
+### Insertions
-    a) Insert at Head: Add a new node at the beginning of the list.
+- **Insert at Head**: Add a new node at the beginning of the list.
-    b) Insert at Tail: Add a new node at the end of the list.
+- **Insert at Tail**: Add a new node at the end of the list.
-    c) Insert at Index: Insert a node at a specific index (1-based indexing).
+- **Insert at Index**: Insert a node at a specified index (1-based indexing).

-  2. Deletions
+### Deletions
-    a) Delete at Head: Remove the node at the head of the list.
+- **Delete at Head**: Remove the node at the head of the list.
-    b) Delete at Tail: Remove the node at the tail of the list.
+- **Delete at Tail**: Remove the node at the tail of the list.
-    c) Delete at Index: Delete the node at a specific index.
+- **Delete at Index**: Delete the node at a specified index.
-    d) Delete by Value: Find and remove the first node with the specified value.
+- **Delete by Value**: Find and remove the first node with a specific value.

-  3. Reversing the Circular Linked List
+### Additional Functionalities
-    The list can be reversed, maintaining the circular structure.
+- **Reversing the List**: Reverse the entire list while preserving the circular structure.

-  4. Searching
-    Check if a given value is present in the list.
+- **Searching**: Check if a given value is present in the list.

-  5. Display
-    Display all the elements in the list.
+- **Display**: Output all elements in the list.

-  6. Size Calculation
-    Get the number of nodes in the list.
+- **Size Calculation**: Return the number of nodes in the list.

-Class Structure
+## Class Structure

-  1. ListNode Class: Represents an individual node in the Circular Linked List, holding a value and a pointer to the next node.
+- **`ListNode` Class**: Represents an individual node, containing a value and a pointer to the next node.
-  2. Circular_Linked_List Class: Implements the entire Circular Linked List and provides member functions for various operations.
+- **`Circular_Linked_List` Class**: Manages the circular linked list and provides member functions for various operations.

-Conclusion:
+## Conclusion

-This implementation of a Circular Linked List in C++ offers efficient and dynamic management of elements with support for various operations such as insertion, deletion, reversal, and searching.
-The circular structure ensures that the list loops back to the head, making it ideal for certain use cases like round-robin scheduling.
-This code provides a flexible foundation for further enhancements or integration into larger projects.
+This implementation of a Circular Linked List in C++ allows for efficient and dynamic element management with support for insertion, deletion, reversal, and searching.
+The circular structure ensures that the list loops back to the head, making it ideal for applications like round-robin scheduling.
+This codebase provides a flexible foundation for enhancements or integration into larger projects.